HJimanshu/ASIGNMENT_Django_create_api/README.md

 # ASIGNMENT_Django_create_api
 Create an API for a social networking application using Django Rest Framework.
 <br>
-1.cone the repository remote to local
+1.clone the repository remote to local
+<h3>Follow this Documentation</h3>https://docs.djangoproject.com/en/5.1/
 2.While I am accessing the remote repository as locally then setup the Environment for a project locally.
       using these commands:
                <h4>  >pip install virtualenv</h4>